The Best Settings for Night Photography

 The correct exposure settings for nightscape photography are, to be honest, very simple.
 You’re going to be shooting in extremely dark conditions, so obviously you’re going to be pushing the limits of your camera and lens’ low-light capability.
 That means a very high ISO, a rather long shutter speed, and a fast or wide-open aperture.

 Before we go any further I want to stress one point: please don’t feel like you can’t go out and shoot just because you don’t have a camera with great high ISO image quality, or a lens with an ultra-fast aperture yet!
 You absolutely can go out and learn, and practice, with any camera and any lens.

-Even a beginner Canon Rebel or similar type of DLSR and a “kit’ lens, with an f/3.5 aperture, will be enough to let you learn and practice, and come home with some impressive images.
+Even a beginner Canon Rebel or similar type of DLSR and a “kit’ lens, with an f/3.5 aperture, will be enough to let you learn and practise your night photography, and come home with some impressive images!